OmniVLA: Physically-Grounded Multimodal VLA with Unified Multi-Sensor Perception for Robotic Manipulation: Introduction

-To summarize, we make the following contributions: \begin{enumerate} \item To our knowledge, \name{} is the first VLA model that unifies multiple sensing modalities, including infrared, mmWave, and acoustic, to enable robotic manipulation tasks that exceed RGB-based perception capability. \item We introduce \emph{sensor-masked images}, a spatially grounded and semantically aligned representation that allows the reuse of a pre-trained vision encoder, provides a uniform representation across sensor hardware, and improves task learning efficiency. \item We present a lightweight \name{} model architecture and evaluate system model performance with extensive experimental evaluation. \end{enumerate}
+To summarize, we make the following contributions: \begin{enumerate} \item To our knowledge, \name{} is the first VLA model that unifies multiple sensing modalities, including infrared, mmWave, acoustic, to enable robotic manipulation tasks beyond RGB-based perception capability. \item We introduce \emph{sensor-masked images}, a spatially grounded and semantically aligned representation that allows reusing pre-trained vision encoders, provides a uniform representation across sensor hardware, and improves learning efficiency. \item We present a lightweight \name{} model architecture and evaluate system performance with extensive experimental evaluation. \todoEdit{We open-source the project at \href{https://github.com/GuoHeyu/OmniVLA}{https://github.com/GuoHeyu/OmniVLA}.} \end{enumerate}